bparks/yade/README.md

 files.
 This is useful, for instance, if you want to store your CMS config in a git repository.

+**NOTE**: We're not there yet.
+Currently, we just have a service that a mysql client will successfully connect to and get nothing back from any query.

 Run yade like

     yade ./path/to/yaml/files